Tinwelint78/eBaghet/README.md

 Open the eBaghet sketch from wherever it was unzipped (eBaghet.ino is the main sketch).

 At this point there are a few things that can be changed in the config file.
 To edit the file click on the 'eBaghet_config' file tab in the Arduino IDE.

+You can use high resolution samples by defining:

+	  #define USE_16BIT_SAMPLES true

 You can define order with which instruments are presented: